inspec/inspec/docs/resources.rst

 * That user's home directory
 * That user's default command shell

-defined as a colon-delimited row in the file, one row per user.
-For example:
+defined as a colon-delimited row in the file, one row per user:

 .. code-block:: bash